syrusnfs/Spectre-/README.md

 ## Overview

-**Spectre** is a secure, web-based backup management system that enables organizations to centrally manage automated backups of remote servers via SSH/SFTP.
+**Spectre** is a web-based Backup Management System that enables organizations to centrally manage automated backups of remote servers via SSH/SFTP.
 Built with Flask and designed for production environments, it features AES-256 encryption, two-factor authentication, role-based access control, and comprehensive audit logging.

 ![Dashboard](docs/images/dashboard.png)